astropy/photutils/docs/photutils/segmentation.rst

 resulting photometry is effectively isophotal photometry.

-:func:`~photutils.segmentation.segment_properties` returns a list of :class:`~photutils.segmentation.SegmentProperties` objects, one for each segmented source (or a specified subset of sources).
+:func:`~photutils.segmentation.segment_properties` returns a list of :class:`~photutils.segmentation.SourceProperties` objects, one for each segmented source (or a specified subset of sources).
 An Astropy `~astropy.table.Table` of source properties can be generated using the :func:`~photutils.segmentation.properties_table` function.
-Please see :class:`~photutils.segmentation.SegmentProperties` for the list of the many properties that are calculated for each source.
+Please see :class:`~photutils.segmentation.SourceProperties` for the list of the many properties that are calculated for each source.
 More properties are likely to be added in the future.